joe7575/techage/manuals/manual_ta4_EN.md

 ## TA4 Lua Controller

 As the name suggests, the Lua controller must be programmed in the Lua programming language.
-You should also be able to speak some English.
 The manual in English is here available:

 https://github.com/joe7575/techage/blob/master/manuals/ta4_lua_controller_EN.md